FimasDevelopment/IndexCertificate/README.md

 #License information

-Copyright (c) 2016 Fimas Market Solution
+Copyright (c) 2016 Fimas - Financial Market Solutions

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal